davidhilpert/eurlex_case_law_directory/README.md

 Here I offer some Python code to create a mapping between the case-law directory classification schemes before and after Lisbon.
 The code takes the pre-Lisbon classification scheme (level 1 and 2) and assigns post-Lisbon categories, where applicable.
 Doing so, it bridges the break from changing classification scheme, allowing researchers to make full use of the entire history of case-law.

 The code can be plugged into your data project.
+Dependencies: `pandas`.
+Assumptions: directory codes stored in pandas dataframe `df["target column"]`.

 (1) Link to source: https://eur-lex.europa.eu/browse/directories/new-case-law.html